-$$Payoff{2021} = 10000 \text{ FCFA} \cdot max(0, 50 + 6 \cdot (Performance{2020} - Performance{2018}))$$
+$$Payoff{2021} = 10000 \text{ FCFA} \cdot \max(0, 50 + 6 \cdot (Performance{2020} - Performance{2018}))$$

 The CBOs received their cash grants in mid-2021, after the municipal performance data for 2020 had been collected and processed.
 No restrictions were imposed on how the CBOs could use their cash grants, and there were no reporting requirements.
 To receive the transfer, the CBOs merely had to provide their bank account information to the sponsor and were contacted to ensure the money had been properly received.
-CBOs that had no bank account were asked in advance to designate a person, e.g. a treasurer, who would receive the transfer on behalf of the organization, for example via mobile money.
+CBOs that had no bank account were asked in advance to designate a person, e.g. a treasurer, who would receive the transfer on behalf of the organization, for ii) The greatest number of people ever mobilized by the CBO for an event in their commune, according to the CBO's application form.